 “Sustainability” is a pretty controversial word in the fashion industry.
 It’s nearly impossible to find clothing that hasn’t been touched by some form of chemical at one stage of production; either the growth of the crop, processing of the fabric or dying of the garment.
+Manufacturing in itself is not sustainable.
 But sustainability isn’t limited to whether or not you end up wearing a loin cloth to save the planet.
 Here’s how we look at it.

 Why go sustainable?